 Your knowledge and understanding is assessed by a variety of forms of written work designed to allow you to show your understanding of key issues, debates and controversies through well-argued and substantiated writing.
 Examinations will test a your knowledge of core material and ability to use material concisely to explore argumentative questions in a time constrained mode.
 Presentations will test a your ability to convey material and arguments clearly and concisely in class.
 Portfolios will show how your accumulate knowledge and understanding over a period of time.

-International Tourism Management BA graduate
+International Tourism Management graduate

 I really enjoyed meeting people from different backgrounds and cultures.
 Having a diverse range of students made class debates much more interesting.
 My experience and degree from Middlesex helped me develop and strengthen key skills which all employers look for.
 I left Middlesex confident and knowing I would secure a good job.

-Start: September 2018
+Start: September 2022

 Duration: 3 years full-time, 6 years part-time